orientechnologies/orientdb-docs/source/Javascript-Command.md

   </handler>
 ```

-*NOTE: this will allow to clients to execute any code inside the server.
+*NOTE: this will allow clients to execute any code inside the server.
 Enable it only if clients are trusted.*